Starlink for Digital Nomads 2026: Setup & Cost Guide

 Practical Tips from 8 Months of Nomad Starlink Use

-After using Starlink as a digital nomad across the US, Mexico, and Portugal, here are the lessons we learned the hard way:
+After using Starlink as a digital nomad across the US, Mexico, and Portugal, here are the lessons I learned the hard way:

 Setup Tips

 - Test your setup at home first.
-Do not discover issues in the field.
+Don’t discover issues in the field.
 Run speed tests, practice setup and teardown, and confirm your power solution works.

 - Keep the dish clean.
 Dust, bird droppings, and salt spray degrade performance.
 Carry a microfiber cloth.